DataBiosphere/jade-data-repo/README.md

       googleAllowreuseexistingbuckets:
     ```
     - Release a new version of the chart.
 Talk to DevOps to do this.
-3. To override properties for specific environments (e.g. integration), modify the
+3. To override properties for specific environments (e.g. dev), modify the
 [environment-specific override Data Repo charts](https://github.com/broadinstitute/datarepo-helm-definitions).
     - Find the [deployment.yaml](https://github.com/broadinstitute/datarepo-helm-definitions/blob/master/integration/integration-1/integration-1Deployment.yaml)
     for the specific environment.